Arizona Court Records

 The Arizona Department of Corrections documents inmates’ details and manages a database with over 112,000 inmate records and 26,000 active inmates’ records.
 Interested individuals can find inmate information in any state holding facility through the Inmate Datasearch.
 The portal requires parties to search by imputing the 6-digits Arizona department of correction (ADC) number assigned to the inmate or search for inmates using the last name or the first initial.

-Also, to hasten the search results, selecting the inmate’s gender and status, whether active or inactive, will help specify the search.
-A typical inmate record in Arizona will contain the following;
+Also, to hasten the search results, selecting the inmate’s gender and status, whether active or inactive, may help specify the search.
+A typical inmate record in Arizona typically contains the following:

 - The inmate’s details such as name, aliases, and date of birth